W. T. Grant: History

-Like many national chain stores and some larger department stores, Grant arranged for a low price exclusive record label, Diva.
-Columbia Records produced this label which consisted of titles also issued on Columbia's general sale Harmony label and it existed from 1925 through 1930.
-Based on the number of copies found, it appeared to be a good selling label.
+Like many national chain stores and some larger department stores, Grant arranged for a low price record label exclusive to W. T. Grant Stores, Diva Records.
+Columbia Records produced the label from 1925 through 1930.
+It consisted of titles also issued on Columbia's general sale Harmony label.
+Based on the number of copies still in existence, it appears to have been a good selling label.
 Grant continued to sell records after 1930, but they no longer had their own label.

 Grant's store-branded electronics and other goods were named Bradford after Bradford County, Pennsylvania, where William Thomas Grant was born.
 The in-store restaurants were named Bradford House, and their mascot was a pilgrim named Bucky Bradford.
 An alternative restaurant format, The Skillet, was used for in-store lunch counters.

 The largest W. T. Grant store was located in Vails Gate, New York.
 It became a Caldor and several other stores, and later a Kmart, which closed in November 2017.